taljindergill78/clustering-recommender-systems/report.md

 **Performance Consistency**: User-Based CF demonstrates both the best performance and excellent consistency across folds (MAE std dev ±0.003, RMSE std dev ±0.004), indicating robust generalization.
 Item-Based CF shows slightly higher variance (MAE std dev ±0.007), while PMF exhibits the most variance (MAE std dev ±0.007, RMSE std dev ±0.010).

 ### (d) Performance Comparison

+**Which ML model is the best in the movie rating data?**

+**Answer: User-Based Collaborative Filtering** is the best model for this movie rating dataset.

 **Best Model - User-Based Collaborative Filtering**: User-Based CF achieves the best overall performance with MAE=0.7620 and RMSE=0.9888, outperforming Item-Based CF by 3.8% in MAE and 2.5% in RMSE.
 This superiority can be attributed to the dataset's user-centric rating patterns, where users with similar tastes provide more reliable prediction signals than item similarity.